LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 df.write.mode("overwrite").parquet("file path") // write
 ```

-- Limit output files:
+- Example: write using spark and compacting the output to only 1 output file
-How to write a Spark DataFrame and compact the result to 1 file
+This is how you can write a Spark DataFrame and compact the result to 1 file.
 Note this will limit performance (number of concurrent tasks), so use with caution, typically only for small files
 `df.coalesce(1).write.mode("overwrite").parquet("mypath_path/myfile.parquet")`

-- Example of how to write a DataFrame
+- Example of several options you can use when writing a DataFrame
 ```
 df.coalesce(N_partitions). // use coalesce or repartition to reduce/increase the number of partitions in the df, sortWithinPartitions(col("optinalSortColumn")).